nishantjr/masters-thesis/thesis.md

 Kripke structures, commonly used in Model Checkers to represent the behaviour of a system, are models of rewrite theories.
 Further, Rewriting Logic, and hence Maude, is reflective allowing implementing in Maude algorithms that manipulate rewrite theories.
-This makes it a particularly easy target for model checkers using LTL, CTL etc, and even infinite-state model checkers like Reachability Logic.
+This makes it a particularly easy target for model checkers using LTL, CTL etc, and even automated theorem provers like Reachability Logic.

 Many of these formal verification tools are constrained by the power of SMT solvers available to them.
-Over the years, efficient solvers have been devised for linear integer arithmetic, real and complex arithemetic, and also general algorithms for algebraic theories with axioms like associativity and commutativity.
+Over the years, efficient solvers have been devised for linear integer arithmetic, real and complex arithmetic, and also general algorithms for algebraic theories with axioms like associativity and commutativity.
 There is, however, often a need for solvers for formulae that span multiple theories.
 The Nelson Oppen combination method, published in 1979, allows combining SMT solvers for theories that meet some fairly unassuming criteria into a solver for the quantifier free